cmdenault/SeattleWeather/DESCRIPTION.md

 # SeattleWeather
-for data2320: explore how much it rains in Seattle and St. Louis
+for data2320: explore and compare how much it rains in Seattle and St. Louis

-Data
+*
+*
+*
+*
+*

+Some notes:

 Convert the domain problem into a data problem
   ~ we want to describe the data (rather than predict)